jeffseo/EOSC114/Module-7/README.md

   4. **Combination of many factors** It is very unlikely that any one factor would be responsible for a global crisis in the biosphere.
 A combination of events and circumstances are generally recognized as being the cause of mass extinction events.
 This will be described more fully as we learn about the Permo-Triassic Extinction.

 **M. Describe the late Ordovician and Permo-Triassic extinction**
+  1. Permo Triassic extinction (251 Ma) is considered the WORST "day" for the biosphere as between 95-98% of all species would go into extinction.
+It hit both ocean- and land-based ecosystems and was less than 1 million years in duration.
+The cause includes a number of events coming together at the same time.
+The following is expected:
+    1. **Continental configuration: drop in biodiversity.** As discussed previously, the greater the landmass the greater the competition between species.
+At the end of the Permian, the supercontinent of Pangaea or "all lands" would have brought many species into direct competition.
+    2. **Sea level fall: less ocean ridge activity.** Sea floor spreading slowed its pace during the Permian.
+As a result, the oceanic ridges were smaller in size and displaced less water.
+Consequently oceans retreated from shallow areas into the deeper basin causing problems for creatures that lived in any remaining shallow marine environments.
+    3. **Oceanic stagnation.** The close of the formation of Pangaea saw the end of an ice age.
+Cold polar waters probably disappeared and ocean circulation slowed or stopped.
+This would have reduced ventilation of deep ocean waters killing off many deeper marine species.
+In addition occasional overturn of stagnant water could have brought oxygen poor waters to shallower marine communities as well.
+    4. **Climate change.** Due to the formation of a large landmass, climate would have been much drier and subject to drought.
+    5. **Siberian Traps: massive volcanic activity in Russia.** Around 2 - 3 million km3 basaltic lava were produced within a million years.
+Carbon dioxide from the volcanic activity and methane caused by melting of gas hydrates would have resulted in greenhouse warming of the planet.
+In addition, gas emission from volcanoes would have also produced acid rain effects.
+    6. **Possible impacts.** Although still very controversial, it is possible that the Earth suffered impacts from space during this time as well.
+  2. late Ordovician extinction is discussed in previous question

 **N. Describe the character of extinctions at the K/Pg boundary**
+The Cretaceous - Paleogene (K/Pg) Extinction Event - At the end of the Cretaceous, many creatures, including the dinosaurs, went into extinction.
+Just as the end of the **Permian** extinction marked the beginning of a new grouping of periods (the **Mesozoic**) the end of the **Cretaceous** extinction is likewise so distinct that it marks the beginning of the latest grouping of periods, the **Cenozoic**.

+Over 50% of all species would go into extinction during the K/Pg event.
+On land, few creatures over 25 kg in weight would survive.
+In general the extinction was even more severe in the oceans with around 80 - 90% of marine species including the ammonites and marine reptiles going into extinction.

+The K/Pg is also well known for its association with a major extra- terrestrial impact event.
+The Alvarez team was investigating a clay layer that occurs in a geological section that crosses the K/Pg boundary in Gubbio, Italy.
+The 1-cm clay layer lies directly on top of the latest Cretaceous rocks and was found to be enriched in the element iridium.
+Iridium is very rare at the Earth's surface and yet in this layer was enriched over 300× above background.
+This iridium anomaly has now been recorded in many other sections around the world that straddle the Cretaceous/Paleogene boundary.

+Iridium is known to exist in higher concentrations in extra-terrestrial objects such as asteroids.
+Alvarez suggested that the clay layer enriched in iridium has been produced by a meteor or comet over 10 km in diameter impacting the Earth.
+He suggested further that this impact may have also been responsible for the extinction at the end of the Cretaceous.

 **O. Discuss the evidence used to support the K/Pg impact**
 **P. Describe the location and probable nature of the K/Pg impactor**
 **Q. Describe the initial and long-term effects of the impact and their environmental consequences**